 There doesn't appear to be a lot of guesswork with T-Mobile's data plans, since the carrier only offers unlimited data.
 But there's more to the T-Mobile One plan than meets the eye.

 You actually have a couple potential variations of T-Mobile One to pick from.
 And given that T-Mobile seems to trot out promotional pricing at the drop of a hat, it's worth taking a closer look at what the Uncarrier offers potential customers.

 Best Family Plan

 If you want to know how things break down, T-Mobile charges $70 for the first line of data, $50 for the second and $20 for each line after that.
 Put another way, a family of four pays $40 each per line.
-Note that T-Mobile frequently offers promotions where it waives fees on one of the additional lines — as of this writing, T-Mobile says it will offer two lines of unlimited data for $100 a month — so check T-Mobile's site for that kind of deal when you're shopping for plans.
-T-Mobile’s price assumes you enroll in the carrier’s automatic payment program; otherwise, you’ll be charged an extra $5 per line each month.
+Note that T-Mobile frequently offers promotions where it discounts additional lines.
+As of this writing, for example, it's waiving the cost of that fourth line, meaning a family of four would pay $140 for unlimited data each month.
+Bottom line: check T-Mobile for deals before you sign up for a plan.

 Other Options: Apart from the variations on T-Mobile One noted above, that's it in terms of options.
 So what if you're interested in a T-Mobile plan but don't use a lot of data?
-T-Mobile's answer is its new KickBack program which will give you a $10 bill credit for each line that doesn't use more than 2GB of data per month.
+T-Mobile's answer is its KickBack program which will give you a $10 bill credit for each line that doesn't use more than 2GB of data per month.
 That's a potentially attractive program for families, especially if some people on the plan use far less data than others.
 You have to enroll in KickBack through T-Mobile's mobile app.